daormar/debasher/rtdocs/source/getstart.rst

 DeBasher requires the previous installation of third-party software (`see below <#third-party-software>`__).

-Once the autotools are available (as well as other required software such as Cygwin or MacPorts), you can proceed with the installation of the tool by following the next sequence of steps:
+Once the autotools are available (as well as other required software), you can proceed with the installation of the tool by following the next sequence of steps:

 #.
 Obtain the package using git: